Convergence and Quantum Advantage of Trotterized MERA for Strongly-Correlated Systems: Initialization and convergence schemes Initialization and convergence schemes

 One can also combine these ideas, e.g., by first building up a TTTN and then switching to TMERA.

-In every scheme, we initialize all relevant tensors randomly at the beginning of the optimization procedure.
+In every scheme, we initialize all isometric tensors randomly and all disentanglers as identities at the beginning of the optimization procedure.
 Note that this could, in principle, lead to the barren-plateau phenomenon of exponentially small initial gradients \cite{McClean2018-9,Cerezo2021-12}.
-In Refs.~\cite{Miao2023_03b,Barthel2023_03b}, we show that TMERA are not hampered by this problem.
+In Refs.~\cite{Barthel2023_03,Miao2024-109}, we show that TMERA are not hampered by this problem.
 For tensors of the first layer ($\tau=1$), the average gradient of random tree tensor networks and MERA decreases polynomially with increasing bond dimension $\chi$.
-For higher layers, it decreases as $(b\eta)^\tau$, where $\eta$ is the second largest eigenvalue of a (doubled) layer transition channel, which is also polynomial in $\chi$ \cite{Miao2023_03b,Barthel2023_03b}.
+For higher layers, it decreases as $(b\eta)^\tau$, where $\eta$ is the second largest eigenvalue of a (doubled) layer transition channel, which is also polynomial in $\chi$ \cite{Barthel2023_03,Miao2024-109}.

-To test the performance of the different convergence methods, we run each a few hundred times, starting from different random initializations.
-Figure~\ref{fig:dist} shows results for the spin-1/2 XXZ chain with homogeneous modified binary TMERA using a Riemannian L-BFGS optimization \cite{Huang2015-25,Hauru2020-10,Luchnikov2021-23,Miao2021_08}.
-The resulting TMERA energy densities $e$ are compared to the exact infinite-system value $e^\infty_\gs$.
+To test the performance of the different convergence methods, we run each for a few hundred times, starting from different random initializations.
+Figure~\ref{fig:dist} shows results for the spin-1/2 XXZ chain with homogeneous modified binary TMERA using a Riemannian L-BFGS optimization \cite{Huang2015-25,Hauru2021-10,Luchnikov2021-23,Miao2021_08}, i.e., a quasi-Newton method.
+The resulting TMERA energy densities $e$ are compared to the exact value $e^\infty_\gs$.
 While the $e$ distributions for TTTN$\,\mapsto$TMERA and direct TMERA are narrow, without building up, their average and lowest $e$ are considerably above $e^\infty_\gs$.
 Our experience is that building up TMERA yields better performance than building up TTTN and then switching to TMERA.
 There are a few exceptions to this rule, e.g., for the BLBQ spin-1 chain at $\vartheta = \pi/4$.
-For the spin-1/2 XXZ chain, the scanning scheme gives somewhat better result than the built-up TMERA.
+For the spin-1/2 XXZ chain, the scanning scheme gives somewhat better results than the built-up TMERA.
 Here, we started from the low-entangled ground state at $\Delta=2$ in the N\'{e}el phase and then scanned forth and back in the range $0\leq\Delta\leq 2$ until reaching convergence at $\Delta=1$.